Brexucabtagene autoleucel: Medical uses

-Side effects
+Adverse effects

 The FDA label carries a boxed warning for cytokine release syndrome (CRS), which is a systemic response to the activation and proliferation of CAR-T cells causing high fever and flu-like symptoms, and for neurologic toxicities.
 Both cytokine release syndrome and neurologic toxicities can be fatal or life-threatening.

+In April 2024, the FDA label boxed warning was expanded to include T cell malignancies.

 The most common side effects of brexucabtagene autoleucel include serious infections, low blood cell counts and a weakened immune system.
 Side effects from treatment usually appear within the first one to two weeks after treatment, but some side effects may occur later.
 The most common Grade 3 or higher reactions were anemia, neutropenia, thrombocytopenia, hypotension, hypophosphatemia, encephalopathy, leukopenia, hypoxia, pyrexia, hyponatremia, hypertension, infection – pathogen unspecified, pneumonia, hypocalcemia, and lymphopenia.

 Because of the risk of cytokine release syndrome and neurological toxicities, brexucabtagene autoleucel was approved with a risk evaluation and mitigation strategy (REMS), which includes elements to assure safe use.
 The risk mitigation measures for brexucabtagene autoleucel are identical to those of the REMS Program for another CAR-T therapy, axicabtagene ciloleucel (Yescarta).

 History

-Brexucabtagene autoleucel was approved for medical use in the United States in July 2020.
+Brexucabtagene autoleucel was approved for medical use in patients with MCL in the United States in July 2020, and in Europe in December 2020.
+It was later approved for patients with ALL in the US in October 2021 and Europe in December 2021.

 Approval was based on ZUMA-2 (NCT02601313), an open-label, multicenter, single-arm trial of 74 participants with relapsed or refractory MCL who had previously received anthracycline- or bendamustine-containing chemotherapy, an anti-CD20 antibody, and a Bruton tyrosine kinase inhibitor.
 Participants received a single infusion of brexucabtagene autoleucel following completion of lymphodepleting chemotherapy.
 The primary efficacy outcome measure was objective response rate (ORR) per Lugano [2014] criteria as assessed by an independent review committee.
 The complete remission rate after treatment with brexucabtagene autoleucel was 62 percent, with an objective response rate of 87 percent.

 The application for brexucabtagene autoleucel was approved under the accelerated approval pathway and it was granted priority review, breakthrough therapy, and orphan drug designations.

 Efficacy for adults with relapsed or refractory B-cell precursor acute lymphoblastic leukemia was evaluated in ZUMA-3 (NCT02614066), a single-arm multicenter trial that evaluated brexucabtagene autoleucel, a CD19-directed chimeric antigen receptor (CAR) T-cell therapy.
 Participants received a single infusion of brexucabtagene autoleucel following completion of lymphodepleting chemotherapy.

+Society and culture

+Names

+Brexucabtagene autoleucel is the international nonproprietary name.